ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

 Sul Ready Position

-Support Side - The side of the body opposite to the firearm.
+Support Side - The side of the body opposite to the firearm or "Firing Side" defined above.

 Survival Sequence - The sequence of motions we practice to train our bodies to continue the fight until the end while maintaining situational awareness.
 Failure to perform some sort of survival sequence can result in death.
 FINISH THE FIGHT!!!